& Visionary Recital

 The experimental format of RE-VISION RADIO’s TOWER OF SONG program—a “freeform” radio format—is a seamless remixing of Argument & Song; dialectics & music, or logos & mythos.
 In other words, philosophical-literary essays are put to music, producing the Orphic Essay-with-Soundtrack.
 Thus, since there’s a song hermetically hidden in an essay and, conversely, an essay waiting to be revealed in a song, RE-VISION RADIO puts its philosophy best in song.
 As the lyric goes: “That’s why I’m telling you in song.”
 [Van Morrison] On RE-VISION RADIO, then, what otherwise takes pages of text to explain, a song can express in a few powerfully meaningful verses; that is, a song can condense and concentrate an essay.

 RE-VISION RADIO, through its Orphic Essay-with-Soundtrack, seeks to conjure up (by the music-magic of Orpheus) what media theorists call an “acoustic space” (and, of course, the ultimate acoustic space is the interior of the Tower of Song).
 In mixing and remixing the noetic texts of Philosophy with the poetic texts of Song—mixing logos and mythos—RE-VISION RADIO offers its listeners an Orphic soundscape; an eclectic medley of the esoteric and the popular, high academic culture and low pop-culture—high argument & deep song—not from the Ivory Tower, but from “that tower down the track:” the TOWER OF SONG.
 Because everybody knows that to really grok the meaning of a song context is everything, RE-VISION RADIO’s musical essays contextualize its songs, and, conversely, its songs orchestrate its essay, adding layers of intertextual meaning.
 Thus, with RE-VISION RADIO’s Orphic Essay-with-Soundtrack, songs aren’t just played willy-nilly; songs are (thematically) showcased.
-In the same way, this dialectical relationship between Argument & Song means that the prose essay contributes gravitas to popular song and, alternatively, popular song gives wings to the essay, composing a Musekal Philosophy by way of the Orphic Essay-with-Soundtrack.
+In the same way, this dialectical relationship between Argument & Song means that the prose essay contributes gravitas to popular song and, alternatively, popular song gives wings to the essay (making the academic essay evocative), and thus composing a Musekal Philosophy by way of the Orphic Essay-with-Soundtrack.
 The dialectical relationship of Argument & Song and their juxtaposition in RE-VISION RADIO’s Orphic Essay-with-Soundtrack works through the strategic shifting of argument to song and from song back to argument; an interplay where a dialectical inversion comes about; that is, the essay/argument seems to sing the song and, conversely, the song seems to speak the essay.
 This yields in perceiving the essay/argument from the prism of the song and vice versa, which results in a multifaceted range of meaning of what the essay speaks and the song sings.
 Thus, the Orphic Essay-with-Soundtrack evokes the musicality of the essay and, in turn, invokes (lit., for the support of the argument) the intellectuality (the dianoetical quality) of the song.

 RE-VISION RADIO’s the fusion of Song & Argument is the rhyme and reason for the Orphic Essay-withSoundtrack, which, juxtaposing argument with song, makes for melodious (aesthetic/lyrical) ideas and discursive notes—a kind of philosophical concert and, conversely, a kind of musical essay.
 This dialectical intertextuality creates a novel radio art-form: scholarship as performance art (Cf. William Blake’s “Mental Studies & Performances”), which is a Romantic way to “associate ideas in a state of excitement” [Wordsworth] and to “rave on words on printed page.”
 [Van Morrison] RE-VISION RADIO’S musical intertextuality, because it reads metaphorically between the lines of Argument & Song, becomes the hyper-textuality of a “radio-text” —a soul-inflected montage of spoken word, music, and image, which opens the listener up to synaesthesia.